Createdd/Writing/articles/IntroductionToReact.md

 Facebook itself [recommends using composition](https://facebook.github.io/react/docs/composition-vs-inheritance.html) instead of inheritance, outlining it with examples.

 ## Conclusion
-For me the key points in understanding React is to understand components and state.
+For me the key points in understanding React is to understand components and State.
 These 2 fundamental concepts have to be understood in depth to fully grasp what React is about.
 This is also reflected in the focus of this article.

 Dividing your application into many components, letting them communicate through props and manage them with State.
 That's my takeaway here.